A megachurch was one of France's first covid clusters. One year on, 600 members sang and mourned in an indoor service.

 Soon, emergency hotline operators in the region were inundated with calls from churchgoers.

 Among those admitted to the hospital was Peterschmitt, who narrowly survived.
 While receiving oxygen support, he stayed in touch with other church officials.
-“Every day I received texts, saying: Gerard is dead.
+“Every day I received texts saying: Gerard is dead.
 Bernard is dead,” he recalled.

 In all, about 100 members of the church were hospitalized and more than 30 died.